Frequently Asked Questions

 Students are responsible for arranging and paying for their on travel arrangements, passport and visa (if required), personal expenses, books, and expenses during breaks.
 Clark also recommends that students apply for scholarships to help with extra costs incurred while studying abroad.
 In general, studying abroad is more expensive than studying at Clark.

 May international students study abroad?

 International students may study abroad, but International Student Scholarships awarded by Clark cannot be applied to off-campus programs.
 This includes Study Abroad Programs as well as our programs in Washington, D.C.
-Exceptions must be approved by the Dean of the College through a petition process.
+Exceptions may be requested through a petition to the Dean of the College.